 Wrapping Up

-If you’re experiencing any of these symptoms, it’s important to seek professional help.
+If you’re experiencing any of these symptoms, seeking professional help is important.

 Depression is a treatable condition, and there are effective treatments available.